MirageDEVV/CS250/README.md

+CS-250 FINAL PROJECT
+Final Paper on Sprint Review and Retrospective
+Agile Presntation

+Below will be my last journal entry for the class, attatched will be my final assingment.

 How do I interpret user needs and implement them into a program?
 How does creating “user stories” help with this?
 I think this is one of those skills that takes time to master.
 As long as there is an open line of communication with the end-user, all types of changes can be implemented by way of many small and simple releases.
 User stories helps with streamlining client needs by asking the questions, "Who?," "What?," and "Why?."